Maternity, paternity and adoption leave and your pension

 Paying your contributions

 You will continue to pay the same percentage contribution as applied immediately before your period of maternity, paternity or adoption leave began.
+This is because you will be deemed to have unreduced earnings for the purposes of your pension records.

 • When in receipt of full pay: contributions are payable on full pay.